chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   let subType = Object.create(superType);

   subType.init = function(property) {
-    return this.initialize(property); // think of this as super, we are calling on parent method
+    return this.initialize(property); // think of this as super, we are calling on parent initializer method
     // use different initializer method names to prevent infinite loop here };